google/codeworld/web/help/GuideUnit1.md

     pic = thickCircle(5, 1)
     ~~~~~

-    Functions beginning with "thick" draw shapes with a thick line, and
+    Functions beginning with "thick" draw shapes with a thick perimeter line, and
     the thickness of that line is the last argument to the function.
-So
+So,
-    The first argument is the radius of the circle, and the second is
+    the first argument is the radius of the circle and the second is
-    the line thickness the circle is drawn at.
+    the thickness of the perimeter line of the circle.

 !!! collapsible: `thickRectangle`
     ~~~~~